avis-md/avis/docs/troubleshoot.rst

 3. The fastest way to open a file is from the console with ``avis [configuration] [trajectory]``.
 Append ``-s`` to accept default import settings and import immediately without dialogs.

+4. AViS does not (yet) support variable particles.
+Therefore, make sure the particle number / arrangement in the trajectories match those of the loaded configuration.

 Analysis does not work
 ----------------------